Skip to main content

 • More agents: OpenCode, Cursor, Kiro, Copilot

 Installed agents float to the top of their tier and are pre-selected.
-Click Continue to proceed, or Skip to close the wizard without changing anything.
+Click Continue to move on, or Skip to close the wizard without changing anything.

 Step 2: Install agents

-Step 2 is where any selected agents that aren't already on your system get installed.
-If everything you picked is already installed, the wizard skips straight to Step 3.
+Step 2 installs any agents you selected that aren't already on your system.
+If everything you picked is already installed, the wizard goes straight to Step 3.

 Each agent shows as a card with a status badge: Installed, Installing, Failed, Manual, or Not installed.
-Click Install on a card to run its install command, or use the Install All button to run them one after the other.
+Click Install on a card to run that agent's install command, or use Install All to run them one after another.

-Agents with multiple install methods (npm versus Homebrew, for example) have a method switcher on their card.
-If an install fails, expand Show error log for the stderr output, or copy the manual install command shown on the card.
+Agents with more than one install method (npm versus Homebrew, for example) carry a method switcher on their card.
+If an install fails, expand Show error log for the stderr output, or copy the manual install command from the card.

-At the bottom is a Skip Permissions section for agents that support launching without interactive permission prompts.
-Turn this on per agent if you want Daintree to launch those agents in skip-permissions mode.
+At the bottom is a Skip Permissions section, for agents that can launch without interactive permission prompts.
+Turn it on per agent to have Daintree launch those agents in skip-permissions mode.

 Use Back to return to Step 1 if you need to change your selection.